"

 7. Check placement – visualization, condensation, feel for breath on end of tube, chest rises with breath, capnograph to check.
 Light palpation at thoracic inlet indicated if suspect long tube to assure not in single bronchus.

-10. Perform a cuff check with an anesthesia machine.
-WE WILL EXPLAIN THIS IMPORTANT STEP WITH DEMO IN LAB.
+10. Perform MOV amount of air to add to cuff to have a seal at 20 cm H2O with an anesthesia machine.
+WE WILL EXPLAIN THIS IMPORTANT STEP WITH A DEMO IN LAB.

-3. Listen for sound of air escaping around the cuff
+2. Listen for sound of air escaping around the cuff simultaneously, immediately open pop-off valve

-4. If air escaping around the cuff is heard, add a small amount of air (0.5-1 ml) and repeat a-c until no sound is heard.
+3. If air escaping around the cuff is heard, add a small amount of air (0.5-1 ml) and repeat steps 1-3 until no sound is heard.

-5. This technique ensures that the minimum amount of air needed to seal the airway is used (i.e., the minimal occlusive technique) and that the cuff is not overinflated and possibly placing excessive pressure on tracheal mucosa (which would create ischemic damage or direct physical damage).
+5. This technique ensures that the minimum amount of air needed to seal the airway is used (i.e., the Minimal Occlusive Volume) and that the cuff is not overinflated and possibly placing excessive pressure on tracheal mucosa (which would create ischemic damage or direct physical damage).
 OPEN pop-off valve immediately after sealing the airway.

 11. Tube Removal: Scissors and syringe close by!